-Source: Electricity Compliance Reporting Manual June 2020
+Source: Electricity Compliance Reporting Manual February 2023

-Rating (type) Classification of Non-Compliance Criteria for classification 1 Major Classified on the bases that: The consequences of non-compliance would cause major damage, loss or disruption to customers; or The consequences of non-compliance would endanger or threaten to endanger the safety or health of a person.
-2 Moderate Classified on the basis that the consequences of non-compliance affect the efficiency and effectiveness of the licensee's operations or service provision, but do not cause major damage, loss or disruption to customers.
-NR (not Minor Classified on the basis that: reportable) ble) The consequences of non-compliance are relatively minor - i.e. non-compliance will have minimal effect on the licensee's operations or service provision and do not cause damage, loss or disruption to customers; Compliance with the obligation is immeasurable; The non-compliance is required to be reported to the ERA under another instrument, guideline or code; The non-compliance is identified by a party other than the licensee; or The licensee only needs to use its reasonable or best endeavours to achieve compliance, or where the obligation does not otherwise impose a firm obligation on the licensee.
+Rating (type) Classification of Non-Compliance Criteria for classification 1 Major Classified on the basis that: The consequences of non-compliance would cause major damage, loss or disruption to customers; or The consequences of non-compliance would endanger or threaten to endanger the safety or health of a person.
+2 Moderate Classified on the basis that: The consequences of non-compliance will affect the efficiency and effectiveness of the licensee's operations or service provision, but will not cause major damage, loss or disruption to customers, or The regulatory obligation is not otherwise classified as Type 1 or Type NR non-compliance.
+Reclassification of Type 2 to Type 1 may occur in circumstances of systemic non-compliance.
+NR (not reportable) Minor Classified on the basis that: The consequences of non-compliance are relatively minor - i.e. non-compliance will have minimal effect on the licensee's operations or service provision and do not cause damage, loss or disruption to customers; Compliance with the obligation is immeasurable; The non-compliance is required to be reported to the ERA under another instrument, guideline or code; The non-compliance is identified by a party other than the licensee; or The licensee only needs to use its reasonable or best endeavours to achieve compliance, or where the obligation does not otherwise impose a firm obligation on the licensee.
+Reclassification of Type NR to Type 2 may occur in circumstances of: Systemic non-compliance, or A failure to resolved non-compliance promptly.